TobikoData/sqlmesh/docs/reference/configuration.md

 See all the keys allowed in `model_defaults` at the [model configuration reference page](./model_configuration.md#model-defaults).

+### Variables

+The `variables` key can be used to provide values for user-defined variables which can then be accessed using the `@VAR` macro in model definitions.

+This attribute represents a mapping from variable names to their values.
+Note that supported value types include `int`, `float`, `bool`, `str`, as well as lists and dictionaries.

 ## Plan

 Configuration for the `sqlmesh plan` command.